testing-library/jest-native/README.md

 toHaveTextContent(text: string | RegExp, options?: { normalizeWhitespace: boolean });
 ```

-Check if an element has the supplied text.
+Check if an element or its children have the supplied text.

 This will perform a partial, case-sensitive match when a string match is provided.
 To perform a
 case-insensitive match, you can use a `RegExp` with the `/i` modifier.